PostHog/posthog.com/contents/handbook/growth/sales/new-sales.md

 > Start with what their biggest problem/request is, stay there until they are happy, then move on to point two.
 We don't want to fall into the trap of doing the same demo for each customer regardless of what they say at the beginning.

-#### Exit criteria

-Before moving on to an evaluation, we should know the following (inspired by [BANT](https://www.scratchpad.com/blog/bant) and [MEDDPICC](https://www.scratchpad.com/blog/meddpicc)):

-* Pain - Do they have a problem?
-Is it painful enough right now that they are willing to adopt a new solution to solve it?
-Will PostHog solve this problem for them?
-* Pricing - We should know the rough size of the opportunity, and that that is in line with expectations and budget of the customer.
-* Decision - How are they evaluating us?
-Is it competitive?
-Who?
-What is their criteria for success?
-* Champion - Are you working with a champion who is going to sell internally?
-Are they the buyer or do they know who the buyer is?
-* Paper process - After a successful evaluation what happens next?
-Do they need a Custom DPA/BAA/MSA?
-Is there a security review needed?
-Who signs the Order Form?
-* Timeline - When do whey want to have a contract signed/solution in place?

-These should all be documented in the Salesforce Opportunity record before moving to Product Evaluation.
-Note that you shouldn't ask these as a set of interrogation questions (or even worse email them to the customer ahead of time) but can work them conversationally into your demo meeting flow as follows:

-In addition, you should find these out throughout the call, rather than via an interrogation/checklist at the start.
-A good demo call flow looks like this:
+Make sure you cover:

 - Who is there and what their roles are - in particular, are they the decision-makers at their company?
-[Champion]
 - Why do they _need_ PostHog?
-[Pain]
-- Opportunity for them to ask up-front questions and get direct answers to them [Pain]
+- Opportunity for them to ask up-front questions and get direct answers to them
 - Demo specific product features according to what they have asked for - _this is really important, don't just chat about PostHog's vision or give a high level product overview_
   - Consider complementary products, e.g. analytics + replay; analytics + warehouse; surveys + flags
   - Don't [promise](/handbook/growth/sales/overview#enterprise-customers) things we can't/don't want to deliver
   - Also use this as further discovery to see if PostHog is a good fit for them.
-- Budget - try and understand what their likely usage and spend is, as well as willingness to spend / commit to an annual plan [Pricing]
-- Timeline - how fast do they want to move?
-What does their decision-making process look like?
-[Decision/Timeline/Paper Process]
+- How pricing works with an indication on their potential spend if you have enough information
-- Next steps - this is really important, don't just end the demo with no clear follow up action
+- Next steps - this is really important, don't just end the demo with no clear follow-up action

+To help you decide on whether and when to suggest a hands-on evaluation you should have a good idea about the following by the end of the call:

+1. Need - from this initial discussion is PostHog a good fit for them?
+Be honest if we are not so as not to waste your and the customer's time.
+2. Budget - with usage-based pricing it can be hard to calculate where they may end-up pricing wise.
+You can calculate and share rough ballpark figure to set the right expectations based on:
+   * Which products they are looking to use
+   * Number of active users/sessions per month
+3. Timeline - when are they looking to make a decision/have a contract in place?

 If you realize that they will be too small (<$20k) to go through our sales-led process, you should route to [self-serve](/handbook/growth/sales/crm#self-serve-opportunity-record-type).

-If we're not super clear on any of the Exit Criteria then it's likely worth adding in another scoping call to figure out whether the opportunity is real before starting an evaluation.

 ### 4. Product evaluation

-If you think they are a good prospect for our sales-led process, and you have covered all of the Exit Criteria from Step 3, your first priority is to try and get them into a shared Slack channel as quickly as possible.
+If you think they are a good prospect for our sales-led process, your first priority is to try and get them into a shared Slack channel as quickly as possible.
 If you close them, this will also be their primary channel for support.
 Add the Pylon app to the channel and it will automate the support bot and channel description.
 React with a 🎫 to customer messages or tag `@support` to create a ticket in a thread.

 Some customers may wish to use MS Teams rather than Slack - we can sync our Slack with Teams via Pylon to do this.
 First you will need an MS Teams licence - ask Simon for one.
 Then, [follow the instructions here](https://docs.usepylon.com/bridges/microsoft-teams/setup) to get set up.
 Before adding the customer into the channel, remember to test it on both sides to ensure the integration is working correctly.